Trump appeals court nominee in jeopardy following GOP revolt

 The Senate Judiciary Committee says it removed Ozerden from a planned vote Thursday at the request of the White House.
 A White House spokesman declined to comment.

-Ozerden, a close ally of White House acting chief of staff Mick Mulvaney, faces opposition from Republican Sens.
+Ozerden is a close ally of White House acting chief of staff Mick Mulvaney and faces opposition from Republican Sens.
 Ted Cruz of Texas and Josh Hawley of Missouri.
-The GOP senators have questioned Ozerden's dismissal of a lawsuit challenging President Barack Obama's health care law.
+They have questioned Ozerden's dismissal of a lawsuit challenging President Barack Obama's health care law.